Galactic magnetic field reconstruction using the polarized diffuse Galactic emission: Formalism and application to $Planck$ data: Modeling implementation

 \subsection{Implementation}

-To simulate the Stokes parameters $I$, $Q$ and $U$ of the polarized diffuse thermal dust and synchrotron Galactic emission, we follow Eqs.~\ref{eq:DUSTEMISSION} and~\ref{eq:SYNCEMISSION}.
-Therefore, we first have to sample the three-dimensional Galactic space, then we need to populate that space by the interstellar medium matter content and by its magnetic field.
-The integration along all the lines of sight of interest can then be performed for the wanted emission.

-We choose to sample the space according to a spherical coordinate system centered on the Sun.
-The radial distance to the observer is linearly sampled and we adopt the equal-area HEALPix tessellation \citep{Gor2005} to sample uniformly the angular coordinates.
+To simulate the Stokes parameters $I$, $Q,$ and $U$ of the polarized diffuse thermal dust and synchrotron Galactic emission, we follow Eqs.~\ref{eq:DUSTEMISSION} and~\ref{eq:SYNCEMISSION}.
+We chose to sample the Galactic space according to a spherical coordinate system centered on the Sun.
+The radial distance to the observer is linearly sampled and we adopt the equal-area HEALPix tessellation \citep{Gor2005} to uniformly sample the angular coordinates as this is the most commonly used format when dealing with CMB data.
 We thus consider as many spherical shells as radial bins.
-Then, the matter density distribution and the GMF models are evaluated at each three-dimensional locations along the lines of sight.
-In this paper we consider parametric models either for the matter density distribution than for the large-scale GMF.
-We assume that these quantities are constant within the elemental volume and we integrate them numerically as a simple sum.
-Our choice of the sampling of the Galactic space and the overall implementation are thus similar to the one adopted in the \texttt{hammurabi} code implementation \citep{Wae2009} except that we do not refine the angular grid as the radial distance increases.
-We do not consider this simplification as a big issue as it can be inferred from the discussion carried out in Sect.~\ref{subsec:resolbias}.
+Then, the matter density distribution and the GMF models are evaluated at each 3D location along the lines of sight.

+In this work, we consider parametric models both for the matter density distribution and for the regular and stochastic (turbulent) GMF components.
+We assume that these quantities are constant within the elemental volume and we integrate them according to the midpoint rule.
+Our choice of the sampling of the Galactic space and the overall implementation are thus similar to the one adopted in the \texttt{hammurabi} code implementation \citep{Wae2009}, except that we do not consider refining the angular grid as the radial distance increases.
+At this stage, we do not consider this simplification as a substantial issue. \\

-We wrote a self consistent suite of \textit{python} codes that follows the above implementation.
-We name it \texttt{gpempy} and make it publicly available at the { {RADIOFOREGROUNDS}} web page\footnote{\url{http://www.radioforegrounds.eu/pages/software/gmf-reconstruction.php}} where we describe the architecture that is optimized for quick and user-friendly simulations of the polarized sky.
+Within the framework of the {\sc Radioforegrounds} project, we have developed \texttt{gpempy}, a self-consistent suite a \textit{Python} codes that follows the above implementations.
+It is publicly available\footnote{\url{http://www.radioforegrounds.eu/pages/software/gmf-reconstruction.php}} where we describe the architecture that is optimized for quick and user-friendly simulations of the polarized sky.
+These codes are not optimized for an MCMC exploration of parameter spaces of models.